 9. Xylitol and Other Sugar Alcohols

 Sugar substitutes can be deadly for pets, and new research shows that they aren't doing you any favours, either.
-While sugar alcohols (such as sorbitol, malitol, and xylitol, among others) may have little or no calories, they can still have an effect on blood sugar in dogs
+While sugar alcohols (such as sorbitol, maltitol, and xylitol, among others) may have little or no calories, they can still have an effect on blood sugar in dogs

 Recent studies link high sugar substitute intake with high blood sugar, a precursor to Type 2 Diabetes in humans, due to how these sugar substitutes alter normal gut flora.
 You and your pet would be better off enjoying whole food treats, such as fresh fruits and veggies.

 Healthy Alternative: Skip It

 Sugar substitutes are alternatives, but they're questionably healthy.
 If your dog doesn't need it at all, there's no need to include it.

 10. Nitrites or Nitrates (Sodium Nitrite)

-Prepared meats are high-fat, high-salt items can be occasional treats for you (think: once a week or less), but are better to avoid feeding your pet.
+Prepared meats are high-fat, high-salt items that can be occasional treats for you (think: once a week or less) but are better to avoid feeding your four-legged friend.
 However, it's not just human foods you have to be concerned about.

 Its accumulation over time in the system has also been linked to cancer, especially when combined with added ascorbic acid (Vitamin C) and alpha-tocopherol (Vitamin E), which are common natural vitamin sources.

 Healthy Alternative: Go Canned or Skip It

-The process of canning dog food preserves, eliminating the need for adding chemical preservatives to food.
-Supplementing canned food can be beneficial by reducing your pet's exposure to preservatives, even if you feed dry food some of the time.
+The process of canning dog food preserves, eliminating the need for adding chemical preservatives to food for the best nutrition.
+Supplementing canned food can be beneficial by reducing your pet's exposure to preservatives, even if you feed dry food recipes some of the time.

 The reduced bioavailability of plant-based proteins, or the ability of your dog's body to process and use the proteins and nutrients, makes these proteins less usable for energy and body processes from immune response to muscle maintenance to metabolism.

-While soy is one of those few plant protein sources that actually contain all necessary amino acids, it is often difficult for pets to digest, causing bloat and gas.
+While soy is one of those few plant protein sources that actually contain all necessary amino acids, there are still reasons it is not good.
+Soy is often difficult for pets to digest, causing bloat and gas.